-Hope you all doing good in your trading in Stock Market.
-Today i want to share you some concepts which helps you to think again that are you doing trading as a professional trader or like a Gambler.
+Hello Friends, Hope you all doing good in your trading in the Stock Market.
+Today I want to share you some concepts which helps you to think again that are you doing trading as a professional trader or like a Gambler.

-People came here to make money but question is how much money you want to make in this market?
-YES answers are different for everyone.
-Some are wanted a less but fixed returns and some wanted a fancy returns.
-What i mean a Fancy Income? many people are thinking that they can get 100% return in one month.
+People came here to make money but the question is how much money you want to make in this market?
+YES, answers are different for everyone.
+Some are wanted less but fixed returns and some wanted a fancy return.
+What i mean a Fancy Income? many people are thinking that they can get a 100% return in one month.
 Is it possible?
 Probably not.
-Returns from this market depends upon various factors like your discipline ,patience ,risk management, position sizing etc. So you have to think again why you are doing trading?
-You can get a good but a genuine return from this market but if you looking some fancy returns may be you will end up losing everything here.
+Returns from this market depend upon various factors like your discipline, patience, risk management, position sizing etc. So you have to think again why you are doing trading?
+You can get a good but a genuine return from this market but if you looking some fancy returns maybe you will end up losing everything here.
 So think again.

 No matter how good you are as a trader, you will encounter dry spells.
 It will feel like the market is against you and you are unable to pick a winner.
 Smart traders will either stop trading for a period of time or will start to take smaller positions until they are able to sort through their slump.